mwolson/emacs-shared/doc/install.md

 (Note: for now you'll need to do this ahead of the bootstrap.sh step, otherwise it will fail)

 - Adjust some environment variables so that Emacs can be started successfully
-  - Open `Control Panel -> System -> Advanced System Settings (on left) -> Environment Variables`.
+  - Use the Start Menu to search for and open the task `Edit the System Environment Variables`.
+It may pop behind any open windows - if so, bring it to the front.
+Click `Environment Variables`.
   - Note: If any of the below variables aren't present, click on "Add" to add them
   - In User Variables, Inspect `HOME` and make sure it points to something like `C:\Users\You`.
-  - In one of User Variables or System Variables (depending on whether you want the change to apply to all users or just you), edit `PATH` and make sure `C:\Program Files (x86)\Emacs\bin` is there, with a semicolon separating it from the other entries.
+  - In one System Variables, double-click `Path` and make sure an entry for `C:\Program Files (x86)\Emacs\bin` is present.
-  - Don't forget to add `C:\MinGW\bin` as well, if you're using MinGW
   - If you have chosen to use PuTTY, then make sure that the `GIT_SSH` variable is set to `C:\Program Files (x86)\PuTTY\plink.exe` (or wherever PuTTY is installed).
   - Click OK
   - Relaunch any open Git Bash windows